 The online meditation course has been hosted here since 1997.
 Our 10 week course provides a clear and practical introduction to tranquillity and insight practices originating in the Theravada tradition of Buddhism but beneficial to all.
-The course is usually offered in January, April, June, and September each year.
-Our next course begins on April 6th 2019.
-Please join us.
+Our next course will begin in April.
+Please join us! (or give the Gift of Meditation to someone you feel would benefit).

 All of the documents on this site take their lead from the Pali Canon; the most authoritative record and guide to the historical Buddha's teachings.
 They are part of a living spiritual tradition that continues to flourish after two and a half millennia.
 These documents provide contextual background for our meditation practice.